Consumer medicine information

 Carcinogenicity.

 Carcinogenicity studies were conducted with oral prucalopride doses up to 80 mg/kg/day in mice, and 40 (female) and 80 (male) mg/kg/day in rats, for two years.
 In mice, the incidence of mammary gland adenocarcinomas was increased at 80 mg/kg/day (200 times clinical exposure at the MRHD, based on AUC); the no-effect dose was 20 mg/kg/day (27 times clinical exposure at the MRHD, based on AUC).
-In rats, the high doses were associated with increased incidences of benign adrenal phaeochromocytomas, pituitary adenomas, pancreatic adenomas, hepatocellular adenomas (mid & high doses) and thyroid follicular tumours (45 times clinical exposure at MRHD, based on AUC); the no adverse effect dose was 5 mg/kg/day (7 times clinical exposure at the MRHD, based on AUC).
+In rats, the high doses were associated with increased incidences of benign adrenal phaeochromocytomas, pituitary adenomas, pancreatic adenomas, hepatocellular adenomas (mid and high doses) and thyroid follicular tumours (45 times clinical exposure at MRHD, based on AUC); the no adverse effect dose was 5 mg/kg/day (7 times clinical exposure at the MRHD, based on AUC).
 Mechanistic studies showed that hyperprolactinaemia resulted from D2 antagonism at high prucalopride concentrations likely caused the mammary, pituitary, pancreatic and adrenal tumours in both mice and rats.
 Prucalopride and its rat specific metabolism at high doses had hepatic enzyme induction potential that led to the liver and thyroid tumours in rats.
 Since no increase of plasma prolactin levels was observed in clinical studies and human prucalopride metabolism was very different from that of the rat, these tumour findings were considered to have minimum clinical relevance.

 6 Pharmaceutical Particulars